Modernizing TBM

 Share your feedback:

-Key updates for Cost Pools
+Key Updates for Cost Pools

 Cost Pools were the first segment of the Taxonomy reviewed and updated by the Standards Committee.
 In addition to addressing Cloud consumption, the Standards Committee aimed to reflect the increasing tendency for organizations to incur costs from managed services across traditional areas of spend, such as Facilities.
 Another key change was driven by the rise in labor as a significant spend driver for many organizations.
 The update emphasizes understanding total labor count and total costs for available workforce capacity, providing more relevant insights compared to the internal versus external labor distinctions made visible in Taxonomy 4.0.